British Rail Class 68: Chiltern Railways

-The TPE-vinyled locomotives do not feature yellow front ends, following a change to the regulations.
-In April 2020, locomotives 68033 and 68034 were added to the TPE pool, to provide added resilience to the sub-fleet.
-In November 2017, 68021 Tireless was moved from the Crewe Gresty Lane TMD to Southampton Docks and ultimately transported to the Velim Test Track in the Czech Republic for testing with the new Mark 5A coaches.
-Testing included brake-force tests and door-interlock testing before the locomotive was returned to Great Britain in July 2018.
+In August 2025, Chiltern announced that they would be returning their Class 68 locomotivves (68010 to 68015) to DRS, and withdrawing the Mark 3 coaching stock.
+They will be replaced with different Class 68 locomotives (68019 to 68032) previously leased by TransPennine Express, along with their compatible Mark 5A coaches.
+These trains will be fitted with automatic start-stop technology to reduce amounts of noise and pollution made by the locomotives.

 Former operations

 Abellio ScotRail

 Abellio ScotRail sub-leased two Class 68s, to haul sets of six Mark 2 coaches, for use on peak hour services on the Fife Circle Line.
 These were 68006 and 68007, which carried the Saltire livery.
 These services commenced on 1 April 2015, the first day of Abellio Scotrail operation, with the last service operating on 29 May 2020 as the PRM-TSI derogations for the non-compliant Mark 2 coaches ended on 31 May of that year.